instantiator/blog-source/blog-site/content/post/you-too-can-llm.md

 The Semantic Kernel is in pre-release, and that means it's not complete, and has plenty of improvements coming.
 Nevertheless, it's a nice tool for interacting with the Large Language Models (LLMs) available from OpenAI, and Azure OpenAI.
 You can add it to your .NET projects as a library through NuGet, and once installed it makes the complex business of interacting with these APIs simple.

 ![A flow representing the Semantic Kernel's process.
 An Ask is fed into the Kernel, which then uses the Planner to conduct a number of steps marked S, M, and C. These, then lead to a Get request which is passed off to an LLM API.](/sk/sk-flow.png)

+I work in C# but Semantic Kernel has support for several languages: C#, Python, and I'm given to understand Java (soon!)

 ## Concepts